rtous/edcav/spark/README.md

 ## 3. Install Spark

+Create a directory and enter it:

+	mkdir $HOME/sparklab
+	cd $HOME/sparklab

-First of all, we need to download the Spark environment.
+We need to download the Spark environment.
 To do that, we can just execute the following command:

 	$ wget https://archive.apache.org/dist/spark/spark-2.2.1/spark-2.2.1-bin-hadoop2.7.tgz